-Chini follows here the trend started by Klimt and other Art Nouveau painters who associated the figure of woman with concepts of primordiality, life and nature.
-Here, spring is personified as the figure of Primavera, a woman of beauty and eternal youth who every year renews herself after winter.
+Here, Galileo Chini follows the trend started by Klimt and other Art Nouveau painters who associated the figure of a woman with concepts of primordiality, life, and nature.
+Here, spring is personified as the figure of Primavera, a woman of beauty and eternal youth who, every year, renews herself after winter.
 Look at the decorative technique of this work which is a direct reference to Klimt’s paintings.

 Let the sunshine in with these spring scented artworks: